Yellowstone Geothermal Wonders & Wildlife Tour

-All accommodations.
-All transportation to, from, and within Yellowstone National Park and Bozeman, Montana.
-Transportation to Buffalo Field Campaign headquarters and Earthquake Lake.
+All accommodations, all transportation during tour.
 Breakfast including hot beverage choices, snacks, picnic lunches, water, cold beverages, most dinners.
-Vans have binoculars and spotting scopes for your convenience.
+Vans have binoculars and spotting scopes for your use.

 Travel insurance.
 Flights and transportation between your home town to Bozeman, Montana.
 Tips and gratuities.
 Items of a personal nature.
 Souvenirs.
 Anything not specifically listed as included.

 What to bring

 Camera, binoculars, sun block, sun hat, swim suit, sun glasses, clothing that can be easily layered, rain jacket / umbrella, comfortable walking / hiking boots, bug repellent, extra camera batteries, extra phone chargers.

 With so much to see and do in Yellowstone, you’ll find there’s simply not enough time to do it all.
 Our day tours let you experience the finest highlights.